Diplex-master/zijacoin/README.md

   - Copyright (c) 2009-2014 The Bitcoin developers
   - Copyright (c) 2015-2017 The PIVX developers
   - Copyright (c) 2017-2018 The HUZU developers
-  - Copyright (c) 2018 The ZIJA developers
+  - Copyright (c) 2018 The DLX developers
   - Distributed under the MIT/X11 software license, see the accompanying
   - file COPYING or http://www.opensource.org/licenses/mit-license.php.